ibm-cloud-docs/watsonxdata/exp-imp-qh.md

 {:video: .video}

 # Exporting and importing the query history
-{: #eximp-qhist}
+{: #eximp-q-hist}

 The Presto coordinator stores the query history in `system.runtime.queries` table.
-But `system.runtime.queries` table truncates when you restart the Presto, resulting in loss of query history.
+But `system.runtime.queries` table truncates when you restart Presto, resulting in loss of query history.
 To mitigate this issue, you can export query history as a csv file and also import the query history from the system.runtime.queries table to a non-system table.
 {: shortdesc}

-You must do this process periodically to avoid the loss of query history.
+It is recommended to periodically export the query history to avoid losing it.

 To import and export the query history, you must install the Presto CLI.
-For more information, see [Connecting to Presto server in watsonx.data on IBM Cloud](watsonxdata?topic=watsonxdata-conn-presto-thr-cli).
+For more information, see [Connecting to Presto server](watsonxdata?topic=watsonxdata-con-presto-serv){: external}.

 ## Exporting query history
 {: #export-qh}